-Agreed to provide \$47F with a list of who has been consulted already, including key Indigenous people who (while not necessarily leaders) are
+Agreed to provide \$47F with a list of who has been consulted already, including key Indigenous people who (while not necessarily leaders) are influential and should be spoken to.
+This is to be provided Monday-Tuesday next week to reach agreement on who should speak to who - for PM&C to follow up (Broome with help from NO)

-Engagement schedule needs to be updated as PS is very keen to get back to Halls Creek \$22 Suggest possible 10-11 September trip be reflected to prompt a decision about whether he can get leave - for PM&C to follow up (Broome with help from NO) \$47C
+• Engagement schedule needs to be updated as PS is very keen to get back to Halls Creek ^{\$22} .
+Suggest possible 10-11

+September trip be reflected to prompt a decision about whether he can get leave - for PM&C to follow up (Broome with help from NO) \$47C

-Finally, \$22 did a fantastic job, providing excellent briefing, trouble shooting and also making sure everyone was where they needed to be.
-The PS was very impressed with \$2 and was extremely complimentary of work that both \$22 had done to get the community ready.
+Finally, S22 did a fantastic job, providing excellent briefing, trouble shooting and also making sure everyone was where they needed to be.
+The PS was very impressed with S2 and was extremely complimentary of work that both S22 had done to get the community ready.
 The trip went very smoothly and was very productive.